apratsunrthd/arlo/README.md

 ### GETTING STARTED
 Check out the [API DOCS](https://github.com/jeffreydwalter/arlo/tree/master/docs)

 **IMPORTANT:** There is a regression in `sseclient 0.0.24` that breaks this package.
-Please ensure you have `seeclient 0.0.22` installed.
+Please ensure you have `sseclient 0.0.22` installed.

 **IMPORTANT:** Please ensure you don't have ANY other `sseclient` packages installed in addition to `sseclient 0.0.22`!
 This may cause this package to fail in unexpected ways.
 A common one that is known to cause issues is the `sseclient-py 1.7` package.
 If you have a hard requirement to have more than one, please let me know and we can look into making that work.